 - Tally.ERP 9.
 The most popular ERP in India.
 Magento 2 Tally.ERP 9 Integration.

-Note that the extension provides a two-way synchronization between Magento 2 and any enterprise resource planning platforms.
+Note that the extension provides two-way synchronization between Magento 2 and any enterprise resource planning platforms.
 Watch this video for a better understanding of the extension’s functionality:

 For any further information, follow this link: